XDF2018/SDSOC_CV_ML/readme.md

 ![Missing Image: Gstreamer](./images/gstreamer.PNG)

-Each block in the prior figure will be implemented with a pre-compiled **shared object file**, or **.so**, that defines the interfaces, block behavior, etc. There are many topologies you can implement with SDSoC, but you will implement something like the following where both the UYVY to RGB and DPU functions call into a single hardware-accelerated library.
+Each block in the prior figure will be implemented with a pre-compiled **shared object file**, or **.so**, that defines the interfaces, block behavior, etc. There are many topologies you can implement with SDSoC, but you will implement something like the following where both the YUYV to RGB and DPU functions call into a single hardware-accelerated library.
 This isolates, to the degree possible, the hardware implementation from the _gstreamer_ implementation.
 Your full topology will look like the following figure:

 ![Missing Image: Gstreamer](./images/gstreamer_full.PNG)